nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User <ins>find contact(s) (UC05)</ins> they wish to tag
+1. User <ins>find contact(s) (UC05)</ins> they wish to tag.
-2. User tags the list of contacts currently shown with a tag name
+2. User tags the list of contacts currently shown with a tag name.
-3. SOCket tags all contacts in the list currently shown, displays all contacts with the given tag name to the user
+3. SOCket tags all contacts in the list currently shown, displays all contacts with the given tag name to the user.

     Use case ends.